 Finally, you can never truly predict the weather on the Inca Trail.
-As an extra precaution you should bring lightweight rain gear, or preferably a poncho that sits over your body and rucksack as seen adjacent.
+As an extra precaution you should bring lightweight rain gear, or preferably a poncho that sits over your body.
 Here are some recommended, cheap poncho’s and rain gear

 You should bring a lightweight, easy-to-store sun hat to protect your head and face from getting sun burnt and reduce the probability of heat stroke.
 We prefer sun hats that have an adjustable neck cover, like the one shown adjacent.
 Do not bring a large bulky hat, like a straw hat, as these are difficult to store.

 Here are some good hiking hats.Recommended Options on Amazon